sen5241/max-tricks.com/content/about.md

-I created **Max Tricks** as a place to throw searchable ideas, patcher snippets, and functionality reminders/deep-dives/explainers into a singular place… instead of having patchers littered across my hard drives.
+I created **Max Tricks** as a place to throw ideas, patcher snippets, and functionality explainers/deep-dives into a singular searchable place… instead of having patchers littered across my hard drives.
 Others may find its content useful.

+I write this in [Obsidian](https://obsidian.md) and build/deploy with [Quartz](https://quartz.jzhao.xyz/).
 This is a living workspace, so expect URLs to change as things settle in.

-If you have anything you'd like to ask about, you can find me on the [Max Discord](https://discord.gg/pmStRfUr2k) or contact me at **alex at x37v dot com**.
+If you have anything you'd like to chat about, you can find me on the [Max Discord](https://discord.gg/pmStRfUr2k) or contact me directly at **alex at x37v dot com**.